Skip to main content

 Reverting to the classic CLI

-Launching hermes (without --tui) stays on the classic CLI.
-To make a machine prefer the TUI, set HERMES_TUI=1 in your shell profile.
-To go back, unset it.
+Launching hermes (without --tui) stays on the classic CLI by default.
+To make a machine prefer the TUI, set display.interface: tui in ~/.hermes/config.yaml (persistent) or HERMES_TUI=1 in your shell profile (per-shell).
+To go back, set interface: cli / unset the env var, or pass hermes --cli for a one-off.

 If the TUI fails to launch (no Node, missing bundle, TTY issue), Hermes prints a diagnostic and falls back — rather than leaving you stuck.